dayanacavalcante/Obesity-Estimate/README.md

 ```
 R² is 0.835, this means that approximately 80% of the behavior of the variable "NObeyesdad" is explained by the variable "Weight".

-With P> | t | very low, the null hypothesis is rejected because some data very close to zero was probably covered by rounding.
-And it is important to note the information given by "F-Statistics".
+With P> | t | very low, probably because some data very close to zero was covered by rounding.
+So the null hypothesis is rejected.
+The null hypothesis means that there is no correlation between the predicted and predictive variables, that is, for a model to perform, it must be false.

+It is also important to note the information given by "F-Statistics".
 This number shows that there is a very high variance in the data set.